Matt2408/Data_Science_0172/READMEV2.md

 </br><b>A</b>ction:</br> Whenever the project didn't go as smooth as planned, we would come together and discuss the issues.
 One of the problems we had would be that some group members were not motivated enough.
 Because of this the progress got slowed down.
 To make sure that we would still succeed we decided that we would meet more often and talk to each other multiple times a day.
 By having good communication we were able to change our work style and get better results.
 </br></br><b>R</b>esult:</br>I am really glad with the end results that we got.
 We started with six but ended with five.
 Dimitri was a nice guy to work with but Machine Learning just wasn't his thing.
 I think for the most part of the project I had alot of fun and was able to easily work together with most of the team.
 Alot of us really want to work hard and come forward with the best results possible but it was a hard journey.
 We didn't always exactly knew what was expected and since we were all new to Machine Learning it wasn't always easy.
 If I look back at the complete picture of the project.
 I am glad, very glad that I have choosen this Minor.

+<b>R</b>eflection:</br>Looking back at the project I had great fun and learned alot.
+I worked hard and wanted to succeed.
+In furtere project I could ask for help more often, and try to see more often where I can easily help somebody.

+---

 </details>